Dor-sketch/game-of-life-extension/README.md

 ### Chrome Web Store

-1. Visit the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) (link to be updated when published)
+1. Visit the [Chrome Web Store](https://chrome.google.com/webstore/detail/jiaoidmocpfggkklhleleghgkknnjpjh) extension page
-2. Search for "Game of Life by Dor Pascal"
+2. Click "Add to Chrome"
-3. Click "Add to Chrome"
+3. Enjoy the Game of Life simulator in your browser!

 ### Local Installation (for development)